VM Comparative Economics Report

 Recommendations: Specify whether rightsizing recommendations are included in the cost calculations.
 You can choose all recommendations, only upsizing recommendations, or only downsizing recommendations.

 If the projected destination is a public cloud, Commander calculates costs by predicting the best-match instance type.
-For example, if Commander has recommended downsizing a VM to 1 vCPU and 0.6 GB memory and you are projecting costs on AWS, costs will be calculated as if the VM had a Micro instance type in the AWS managed system.
+For example, if Commander has recommended downsizing a VM to 1 vCPU and 0.6 GB memory and you are projecting costs on AWS, costs will be calculated as if the VM had a Micro instance type in the AWS cloud account.

 Results in single table: By default, results are shown in multiple tables.
 If you are only calculating the benefit of applying rightsizing recommendations (meaning that Current Location and Projected Destination are the same), displaying the results in a single table makes more sense.
 If you select Yes, the single table is labeled Current and Projected.
 Note that this option only has an effect if rightsizing recommendations are applied to the report (that is, the Recommendations option is set to something other than None).